aungkyawkyawsoe/aungkyawkyawsoe/README.md

 ## About Me

-I have worked on a range of projects, from HR software to logistics delivery systems.
-My expertise spans across front-end development, back-end development, and mobile app development.
-I am proficient in reducing technical debt, creating efficient design systems, developing robust APIs, and implementing automated tests.
-Additionally, I have experience migrating legacy codebases to modern microservices architectures, which significantly improves system performance and maintainability.
+I have a diverse background in software development and have worked on a variety of projects.
+My experience includes reducing technical debt, creating efficient design systems, developing robust APIs, and implementing automated tests.
+Additionally, I have experience migrating legacy codebases to modern microservices architectures, significantly improving system performance and maintainability.

 🇲🇲 Born in Myanmar
 🇹🇭 Living in Thailand